Roberts Field: Past airline service

-Other jets to Redmond included Alaska Airlines Boeing 727-200s for a few months in winter 1989–90 with nonstops to Los Angeles (LAX) and Seattle, Pacific Express BAC One-Elevens to Portland, San Francisco and other cities, Pacific Southwest Airlines (PSA) BAe 146-200s to San Francisco, and Reno Air McDonnell Douglas MD-80s to San Jose, CA.
+Other jets to Redmond included Alaska Airlines Boeing 727-200s for a few months in winter 1989–90 with nonstops to Los Angeles (LAX) and Seattle, Pacific Express BAC One-Elevens to Portland, San Francisco and other cities, Pacific Southwest Airlines (PSA) BAe 146-200s to San Francisco, and Reno Air McDonnell Douglas MD-80s to San Jose, California.

 On August 1, 2006, Horizon Air began twice daily nonstops to Los Angeles with Bombardier Dash 8 Q400s; Horizon reduced service to one flight daily on June 24, 2008 and by 2010 this flight had ended.
-In the late 2000s, Allegiant Air flew McDonnell Douglas MD-80s twice a week to both Las Vegas and Phoenix, Arizona's suburban airport Phoenix–Mesa Gateway Airport (AZA).
+In the late 2000s, Allegiant Air flew McDonnell Douglas MD-80s twice a week to both Las Vegas and Phoenix's suburban airport Phoenix–Mesa Gateway Airport (AZA).
 In early 2012 Allegiant Air announced it would fly to Oakland, California, beginning in April.
-On May 23, 2012, Allegiant Air announced it would end service to the airport on August 12.
-Allegiant later resumed serving Redmond with Airbus mainline jetliners.
+On May 23, 2012, Allegiant announced it would end service to the airport on August 12.
+The airline later resumed serving Redmond with Airbus mainline jetliners.

 In 2005 Delta Connection flights operated by SkyWest Airlines for Delta Air Lines began nonstop to Salt Lake City with Canadair CRJ-100s, now replaced by the larger CRJ-700.
 All United Express flights operated by SkyWest Airlines on behalf of United Airlines are being flown with Canadair regional jets to Redmond following the retirement of Embraer EMB-120 Brasilias by SkyWest.
 Alaska Airlines flights are now largely operated by the Embraer E175, having replaced regular Q400 service.

-Horizon announced cuts to Seattle and Portland service in 2009, as it continued to phase out its smaller aircraft in favor of the Q400.
+Horizon announced cuts to Seattle and Portland service in 2009, as it continued to phase-out its smaller aircraft in favor of the Q400.
 The airline's seat capacity from Redmond is expected to remain nearly the same.
 United Express announced it would operate its regional jet service to Denver year-round, thus giving RDM passenger service to a second hub in addition to the Delta Connection service to Salt Lake City.

-United Express announced it would upgrade its CRJ 200 flights to Denver from on the weekends only to daily and would expand service to San Francisco as the EMB-120 Brasilia was replaced with CRJ 200s.
+United Express announced it would upgrade its CRJ 200 flights to Denver from weekends only to daily and would expand service to San Francisco as the EMB-120 Brasilia was replaced with CRJ 200s.
 This increased the daily seats despite the reduction from three flights per day to two.
 Flight time was reduced by nearly an hour.